9 Hot tips – How to Start a Bakery

 4- Create a Business Plan!!!!

 Creating a business plan helps to ensure business success.
 This allows you to look at the business from different angles.
-This can include financing, schedules, responsibilities, business growth plans, marketing, sales, costs and expenses… etc.
+This can include a financial plan, schedules, responsibilities, plans to grow your business, marketing and advertising, sales, target market, costs and expenses… etc. If you’re unsure where to start, the University of British Columbia provides a business plan template to help get you started.

 5- Register Your Business

-One of the first steps, when operating a business is to establish the business legally.
-In Ontario, you can either register a small business or incorporate.
+One of the first steps to start your business is to establish the business legally.
+In Ontario, you can either register a small business license or incorporate.
 There are pros and cons to each option.
-If you are not sure which option suits your needs, see our blog on Master Business Licence vs Incorporating for more information on the differences between the two types of registration. https://www.ontariobusinesscentral.ca/blog/master-business-licence-vs-incorporating/
+If you are not sure which option suits your needs, see our blog on Master Business Licence vs Incorporating for more information on the differences between the two types of registrations.

 6- Shop For Space

 The best advice for a space and your needs, is BE PICKY.
 Look at your different options, compare pricing, and take a look at the neighborhood and the competitors.
-Really research the area to ensure the right fit for you.
+Make sure the floor plan of your commercial space fits with the vision you have for your baking business.
+Really research the area to ensure it’s an ideal location for your bakery.

 7- Price Your Baked Goods